o3de/o3de.org/content/docs/user-guide/features/gems/reference/vegetation/gradient-random.md

 ---
-description: ' Link gradient entities to vegetation entities to create random distribution in Amazon Lumberyard dynamic vegetation. '
+description: ' Link gradient entities to vegetation entities to create random distribution in Open 3D Engine dynamic vegetation. '
 title: Using Gradients to Create Random Distribution
 ---
 # Using Gradients to Create Random Distribution {#dynamic-vegetation-procedures-gradient-random-selection}